-For any graph G and any vertex y of G we let $N_G(y)$ be the set of the neighbors of y in G. Also to any $y \in \mathbb{R}^2$ we associate a family of annuli
+The tools of this section help us to deal with this lack of monotonicity and several related geometric difficulties.
+The next lemma is the most critical of these, and it gives us a kind of local finiteness without which progress would be difficult.
+Here, for any graph G and any vertex y of G we let $N_G(y)$ be the set of the neighbors of y in G. Also, for any $y \in \mathbb{R}^2$ we have an associated family of annuli,